4d/docs/website/translated_docs/es/Project/compiler.md

 Use this area to set the default type for ambiguous database objects.

 - **Numeric**: Used to force numeric typing in an unambiguous manner, either in real or longint.
 This will not override the directives you may have set in your project.
-You can optimize the running of your database by choosing the Longint type.
+Puede optimizar el funcionamiento de su base de datos eligiendo el tipo Longint.
 - **Button**: Used to force button typing in an unambiguous manner, either in real or longint.
 This will not override the directives you may have set in your project.
 This type applies to buttons as well as check boxes, picture buttons, button grids, radio buttons, picture pop-up menus and drop-down lists.

 ### Métodos Compilador para...